 After recess on the playground or in the classroom (in case of inclement weather), students will have lunch in the cafeteria.
-All recess/lunch periods are scheduled for forty minutes.
-20 minutes for recess and 20 minutes for lunch.
+All lunch periods are scheduled for 20 minutes.
+Monthly menus are available on the district website or you may pick one up in the office.

-Monthly menus are available on the district website.
 Pricing is as follows: